 Do I have to join?

 You can attend an introductory lesson prior to becoming a member.
 To attend regularly you will need to become a member.
-The £25 memberhip fee is renewed annually and includes insurance.
+The £25 memberhip fee includes insurance.

 Do students take part in competitions?